 If you would like to appoint Power NI to act on your behalf as an Ofgem Agent you will need to complete the agent appointment form and covering letter which we will send you as part of the application pack.
 As well as the agent appointment form and covering letter please provide us with a schematic diagram of your generation station and a copy of your Microgeneration Certification Scheme (MCS) certificate (your installer will provide you with these documents).
 Once we receive all of this information, we will submit it to Ofgem to get the accreditation process started.
 You must have an Ofgem approved generation meter installed to measure the total generation from your installation.
 If you do not have a suitable meter installed you should contact your installer who can arrange this for you.

 Ofgem insist that generation meter readings are taken on the 31st March each year so we will send you a reminder to ask you to take your generation meter reading at the end of March.
 Power NI will then send all the generation meter readings together to Ofgem at the end of May.
-ROCs are usually issued by Ofgem towards the end of June and Power NI will then arrange a bank transfer for the appropriate amount to all Agent customers (usually mid-end July each year depending on when the ROCs are issued by Ofgem).
+ROCs are usually issued by Ofgem from July to October and Power NI will then arrange a bank transfer for the appropriate amount to all Agent customers (usually mid-end July each year depending on when the ROCs are issued by Ofgem).
 Payment cannot be arranged until the ROCs have been issued and this is entirely outside Power NI’s control – Ofgem is entirely responsible for issuing the ROCs.

 You can find a user guide here.
 You will need to have an approved Ofgem generation meter installed to measure the total generation from your installation.
 If you do not have an approved meter installed you should contact your installer who can arrange this for you.